-Preceptor Award - Call for Nominations 2020
+Preceptor Award - Call for Nominations 2022

-A panel compromising of members of the joint working groups (members include TCD and Clinical Personnel) will consider all applications and decide on the successful candidate.
+A panel compromising of members of the Joint Working Group (members include TCD and Clinical Personnel) will consider all applications and decide on the successful candidate.
 The successful candidate will receive their award at the annual School Awards Ceremony held in Michaelmas term.

 The award is a €250 voucher.

 The deadline for nominations is close of business on Friday 20 May 2022

 Tá Scoil an Altranais agus an Chnáimhseachais, Coláiste na Tríonóide, Baile Átha Cliath, rangaithe ag uimhir a 1 in Éirinn agus ag uimhir

 46 ar domhan de réir Rangú QS ar Ábhair Ollscoile an Domhain.

 The School of Nursing & Midwifery, Trinity College Dublin is ranked 1st in Ireland and 46th in the World in the QS World University Subject Rankings 2021.